saahilanande/starter-portfolio/content/post/overfitting using higher order linear regression/index.md

 ### Using root mean square error, find weights of polynomial regression for order is 0, 1, 3, 9

+Using pytorch and loss function we would generate the weights and adjust the weight in each iteration when the loss is decreasing.

 ### POLYNOMIAL REGRESSION ORDER ZERO ###